 Some of the tests that typically fall under the category of standard or base testing packages include:

-- OTDR: Using an Optical Time Domain Reflectometer (OTDR), the physical integrity, continuity, and distance of a fiber is measured accurately.
-An OTDR works by transmitting an optical pulse across a fiber, then evaluating backscattered reflections returning to the device created by reflective events in the fiber that include splices, connection points, fiber mismatches, or the end point of the fiber.
+• OTDR: Using an Optical Time Domain Reflectometer (OTDR), the physical integrity, continuity, and distance of a fiber are measured accurately.
+An OTDR works by transmitting an optical pulse across a fiber, then evaluating backscattered reflections returning to the device created by reflective events in the fiber that include splices, connection points, fiber mismatches, or the endpoint of the fiber.

 Advanced Fiber Characterization Tests